joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 I propose the following backward-compatible enhancements:

 - Allow the key `k=` ("key pair algorithm name") to support values besides `ed25519`.
-  - The algorithm name should encompass all parameters needed to perform crypto sign and verify operations aside from the public key, the private key.
-In other words, the algorithm name might include both a crypto system name and specific parameters like a name of a well known ECC curve (for example).
-It need not be an industry recognized string but must be a well defined value agreed upon by the MCP client tool and MCP Registry.
+  - The algorithm name should encompass all parameters needed to perform crypto sign and verify operations aside from the public key and the private key.
+In other words, the algorithm name might include both a crypto system name and specific parameters like a name of a well-known ECC curve (for example).
+It need not be an industry-recognized string but must be a well-defined value agreed upon by the MCP client tool and MCP Registry.
-- Allow the key `p=` to contain a public key string that is processed using a routine defined by the `k=`.
+- Allow the key `p=` to contain a public key string that is processed using a routine defined by the `k=` value.
-  - The only requirement on the string is that it does not contain a semicolon `;` because this is the delimiter for the key-value pair.
+  - The only requirement on the string is that it does not contain a semicolon `;` because this is the delimiter for the key-value pairs.

 One concern for the `k=` value is how long it can get.
 A DNS TXT record has a maximum length of 255 characters.
 In other words, a public key that is too long (such as a large RSA public key) may not fit.
 The DNS flow lends itself to elliptic curve cryptography, which generally has shorter public keys than RSA-based cryptosystems.
 The HTTP flow can facilitate longer public key representations.

 Future major versions of the record format can be differentiated by `v=MCPv2` or similar.

 As the need arises for additional crypto algorithms, values allowed by the `k=` parameter can be expanded ("crypto agility") and older ones can be phased out by the MCP Registry, as needed.

 ## Supported algorithms

-The values supported by the `k=` would be defined by the MCP Registry deployment and what support exists in the associated client publish tool.
+The values supported by the `k=` parameter would be defined by the MCP Registry deployment and what support exists in the associated client publish tool.

 For the official MCP Registry, I propose the following crypto algorithms.